Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Preliminaries

 \section{Preliminaries}

-In this work $q$ will denote a prime power unless otherwise noted.
+In this work, $q$ will denote a prime power unless otherwise noted.
 We let $[n]$ denote the set of positive integers in the range $1$ to $n$.
-By $O_{\alpha,\beta}(\cdot)$ we mean a quantity which is bounded by a universal content depending only on the parameters $\alpha$ and $\beta$.
+By $O_{\alpha,\beta}(\cdot)$ we mean a quantity which is bounded by a universal constant depending only on the parameters $\alpha$ and $\beta$.
+In parts of the paper, we require a basic knowledge of information theory.
+A brief introduction to relevant notions from this area is presented in Appendix \ref{appendix:info_theory}.

-By a game we always mean a multiplayer cooperative refereed game between two (or more) parties.
-Here we shall only be concerned with two player games.
-In these games, the referee chooses a question $(q_1,q_2) \in Q_1\times Q_2$ according to some known distributions $\pi$, and sends $q_1$ to the first and $q_2$ to the second player.
-The players task is to provide answers $a\in A$ and $b\in B$ to the referee without communication, such that some predicate $V(a,b|q_1,q_2)$ is satisfied.
-An important subclass of these games, called {\sf XOR} games, is defined as follows. \begin{definition} An {\sf XOR}-game $G$ is specified by the following data: a set of question $Q_1$ for Alice and a set of question $Q_2$ for Bob, a distribution $\pi$ over $Q_1\times Q_2$, and matrix $V$ with entries from $\F_2$ of size $Q_1\times Q_2$.
-Given $q_1\in Q_1$ to Alice , and $q_2 \in Q_2$ to Bob with probability $\pi(q_1,q_2)$, Alice and Bob must each produce $a,b\in \F_2$ respectively.
+By a game we always mean a two prover one-round refereed game unless otherwise specified.
+For our purposes, we only need the definition of following subclass of games. \begin{definition} An {\sf XOR}-game $G$ is specified by the following data: a set of question $Q_1$ for Alice and a set of question $Q_2$ for Bob, a distribution $\pi$ over $Q_1\times Q_2$, and matrix $V$ with entries from $\F_2$ of size $Q_1\times Q_2$.
+Given $q_1\in Q_1$ to Alice, and $q_2 \in Q_2$ to Bob with probability $\pi(q_1,q_2)$, Alice and Bob must each produce $a,b\in \F_2$ respectively.
 They succeed if $a+b= V(q_1,q_2)$.
-If in the above one replaces the additive group of $\F_2$ with the additive group of $\F_q$, the resulting class of games will be called {\sf q-XOR} games. \end{definition} The game we study in this work is denoted by $\sf CHSH_q$, defined in \ref{CHSH_q_def}, which belongs to the class of {\sf{q-XOR}} games.
-All these games belong to the more general class of unique games.
-A game is called a unique game if for any of referees question pair $(q_1,q_2)$, and any answer by one of the players $a\in A$, there is a unique $b\in B$ which satisfies the referee's predicate $V(a,b| q_1, q_1)$.
-For unique games over an alphabet of size $q$, we have the following definition of the \emph{bias} of a strategy, which is sometimes a more convenient way of quantifying the winning probability. \begin{definition} For any probability $0\leq p_{win}\leq 1$ corresponding to winning probability of some strategy of a unique game over $q$ alphabets, we define bias parameter to be
+If in the above setting one replaces the additive group of $\F_2$ with the additive group of $\F_q$, the resulting class of games will be called {\sf q-XOR} games. \end{definition} For \textsf{q-XOR} games, it is convenient to define the \emph{bias} of a strategy as an alternative way of quantifying the winning probability. \begin{definition} For any probability $0\leq p_{win}\leq 1$ corresponding to winning probability of some strategy for a \textsf{q-XOR} game, we define the bias parameter of the strategy to be

 \end{definition} With this definition we have $ p_{win}= \frac{1}{q}+ \frac{q-1}{q}E$.
-Note the bias parameter quantifies by how much strategy outperforms the trivial random strategy which for unique games achieves the expected value of $1/q$.
-Hence, for any unique game we have $E\geq 0$ for the optimal strategy.
+Note the bias parameter quantifies by how much a strategy outperforms the trivial random strategy which for \textsf{q-XOR} games achieves the expected winning probability of $1/q$.
+Hence, we have $E\geq 0$ for the optimal strategy of any \textsf{q-XOR} game.